hustvl/Turbo-VAED/README.md

 ## ❤️ Acknowledgements

-Our TurboVAED codes are mainly built with [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) and [diffusers](https://github.com/huggingface/diffusers).
+Our Turbo-VAED codes are mainly built with [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) and [diffusers](https://github.com/huggingface/diffusers).
 Thanks for all these great works.

 ## 📝 Citation